 (8) On receiving a request or direction given under this section the CEO must comply with it so far as is reasonably practicable.

-[Section 11A inserted by No. 41 of 2006 s.
+[Section 11A inserted: No. 41 of 2006 s.
 10.]

 12. Reports by Board to Minister about prisoners generally